mdgriffith/stylish-elephants/v5-Alpha-changes.md

 ## Things that have been removed/deprecated

-* `percent` is no longer there for width/height values.
+*Percent* - `percent` is no longer there for width/height values.
 Just use `fill`, because you were probably just using `percent 100`, right?
 If you really need something like percent, you can manage it pretty easy with `fillPortion`.
 The main reason this goes away is that `percent` allows you to accidently overflow your element when trying to sum up multiple elements.

-* `grid`, and `namedGrid` are gone.
+*Grids* - `grid`, and `namedGrid` are gone.
 The reason for this is that for 95% of cases, just composing something with `row` and `column` results in _much_ nicer code.
 I'm open to see arguments for `grid`, but I need to see specific realworld usecases that can't be done using `row` and `column`.

-* `wrappedRow` and `wrappedColumn` are gone.
+*WrappedRows/Columns* - wrappedRow` and `wrappedColumn` are gone.
 From what I can see these cases don't show up very often.
 Removing them allows me to be cleaner with the internal style-elements code as well.

-* `when` and `whenJust` are removed, though you can easily make a convenience function for yourself!
+*when/whenJust* - `when` and `whenJust` are removed, though you can easily make a convenience function for yourself!
 I wanted the library to place an emphasis on common elm constructs instead of library-specific ones.
 As far as shortcuts, they don't actually save you much anyway.

+*full, spacer* - `full` and `spacer have been removed in order to follow the libraries priority of explicitness.  `full` would override the parents padding, while `spacer` would override the parent's `spacing`.
+Both can be achieved with the more common primities of `row`, `column` and `spacing`, and potentially some nesting of layouts.